bringmetheaugust/Yasya_and_friends/README.md

 August Luzanovsky, 2019
 ***
 ### WTF?
-There are also a lot of hidden heroes, which need to type secret words on main menu for their displaying)
+There are also a lot of hidden heroes, which need to type secret word on main menu for their displaying)
 Good luck, cowboys!